Luuk3333/metar-parser/README.md

 Parses METAR reports and extracts values.

 ## JSON Output Format
+Notes:
+- A negative visibility distance means the visibility is less than the distance.
+This does not apply to converted values.

 | **key** | **unit** | **datatype** | **description**
 |-|-|-|-|
 | date | | string | date of report (YYYY-MM-DD)